The history of Haughley Park House includes two major fires, five families, the threat of demolition and in the 1950s it was nearly turned into a zoo.

 From Royal Gift To family Home

-Built by Sir John Sulyard whose family had been granted the land by Mary Tudor, sister of Henry VIII, as a reward for his service as her ‘esquire of the body’.
+Haughley Park house was built by Sir John Sulyard whose family had been granted the land by Mary Tudor, sister of Henry VIII, as a reward for his service as her ‘esquire of the body’.
 For almost two centuries the house remained in the family and was the centre of a 2500 acre agricultural estate.

 Now reduced to around 700 acres, the estate was sold to William Crawford, lawyer.
 A fire gutted the north end of the house in 1820 and this was rebuilt in the Georgian style.
 His son, the Rev. William, also added a long Stable Wing to the rear.